jadjoubran/laravel5-angular-material-starter/readme.md

 Here's what I'm planning for the next versions:

-+ Add sample Laravel APIs and call them using Restangular
 + Laravel login API fixes
++ Add sample Layout which relies on flexbox
 + Sample route authentication (via $localStorage)
 + Gulp watch should not exit when it catches an error
-+ Host demo on github pages
 + Installer script that does everything

 ## Changelog

+### v1.3.0

++ Host demo on github pages
++ Add sample Laravel APIs and call them using Restangular

 ### v1.2.2